Spending money isn’t self-care.

 It’s always beneficial to look at your bank accounts and bills and plan how you spend your money around this.
 You should take note of payment dates and ensure you always have money in your account in order to avoid a non-sufficient fund (NSF).
 An NSF will have a negative effect on your credit score, causing you avoidable stress.
 In order to save effectively and without strain, you must plan how much you need to spend on groceries, leisure, bills and more.
 To learn how to budget, check out our blog here.

 We’ve no problem spending our hard-earned money on new clothes, vacations and spa days in order to give self-care, but that doesn’t help our wallet or our credit score.
 The things in life that really make us happy us not having financial stress, not being in debt and knowing if we really need a loan or more line of credit, that we will be approved easy

 About Marble Financial Inc. (CSE: MRBL; OTCQB: MRBLF) We are a group of forward-thinking financial technology experts that fully understand the benefits and drawbacks of credit in Canada.
-Marble helps Canadians rebuild their credit to gain access to prime lending.
+Marble helps Canadians improve their credit to gain access to prime lending.
 Through our industry-leading proprietary technology solutions Fast- Track, Score-Up, and Credit-Meds.
 Our proven strategy guides our customers back to a meaningful credit score, 50% quicker than traditional methods.
 Since 2016, Marble is proud to have empowered thousands of Canadians to a positive financial future.
 We continue to establish ourselves as leaders in financial wellness.